15 Landing page best practices to get more conversions

 8 – Direct the readers’ eyes

-One visual pattern is known as the Z-pattern.
-On simpler landing pages, the eyes tend to start from the top left, move their way across the page, down to the bottom left then across again — forming a Z-pattern.
+Studies on eye-tracking have shown that visitors follow specific patterns like the Z-pattern, where the eyes start from the top left, move their way across the page, down to bottom left then across again — forming a Z-pattern.

 Here’s a great example from Dynamic Property Partners.
-They positioned the page with the Z-pattern in mind, so readers view the headline first.
-This page is designed to maximize their sign ups.
+They positioned the page with the Z-pattern in mind so readers view the headline first.

 z-pattern landing page example